nhma20/ultra96_mmwave_interface/README.md

  - Right click on X_X_hcc_dss and rebuild.
  - Once done, right click on X_X_hcc_mss and rebuild.
  - .bin file should be in /Debug/ folder
+ - (likely have to port it to AOP demo, described under "Implementing CLI Bypass in Other Labs")

 ## TODO